annelledejager/blog/_life/1_solotraveling.markdown

 		This is usually the first thing I do when I get to my accommodation.
 I take a map they usually provide at the front desk, I go sit in the nearest pub with a local beer and plan the sites and activities on the map for the next few days.
 </ul>

-So I leave you with this - book that trip that you've always wanted to now.
+So I leave you with this - book that trip that you've always wanted to.
 It's ok to invite your friends, but don't wait for them before booking your trip.
 They could back out last minute.
-If they do, embrace solo traveling with open arms and I promise you, it will be the best experience of your life.
+If they do, embrace solo traveling with open arms and I promise you, it might just be the best experience of your life.

 <img class="col one" src="/blog/img/solotravel5.jpg">
 <img class="col two" src="/blog/img/solotravel4.jpg">